Ac31415/tic-tac-toe/README.md

 # tic-tac-toe
-Romania Problem with A*, BFS, and DFS Algorithms - Intro to AI Class Homework at Florida Atlantic University
+Tic-Tac-Toe with Adversarial search algorithm - Intro to AI Class Homework at Florida Atlantic University